 - Plumbing & Drainage Contractor / Nominee Supervisor - Individuals who have completed the Certificate IV in Plumbing and are able to meet the associated financial requirements, may apply for this licence.

-In order to qualify for a Queensland drainage or plumbing licence, you must complete:
+The QBCC states that in order to qualify for a Queensland drainage or plumbing licence, you must complete: